ameer/telegram-for-wordpress/readme.txt

 == Description ==
 Hi,
-If you are admin of a WordPress website and want to receive notifications about your website (comment submit, user register, new core update and etc.) in your telegram account, you are welcome to use this plugin.
+Whether you want to receive notifications about your website (e.g. comment submit, user register, new core update and etc.) or you just want to share your posts/products in Telegram Channel; you are welcome to use this plugin.
 This will help you to integrate Telegram with WordPress.

-You can also publish your posts to Telegram channel, right from your post-editor page.

 This plugin based on <a href="http://notifcaster.com" target="_blank">Notifcaster</a> service by Ameer Mousavi and allows WordPress site to send notifications to telegram.

 Note: You have to turn on WordPress email notifications in order to receive Telegram notifications.
 Because in this version you will receive the body of any email that WordPrss is sending.

-Please feedback to make this plugin better.
+Please feedback and rate to make this plugin better.

-Here is a  <a href="http://hamyarwp.com/telegram-for-wp" target="_blank">Persian Tutorial </a>
+Here is a  <a href="http://ameer.ir/telegram-for-wp" target="_blank">Persian Tutorial</a>

 == Installation ==
 1. Download Telegram for WordPress plugin from Wordpress Plugin directory.